isabella232/win32-pr.es-es/desktop-src/TaskSchd/runningtask-path.md

 ## <a name="property-value"></a>Valor de propiedad

-La ruta de acceso donde se almacena la tarea.
+Ruta de acceso a donde se almacena la tarea.

 ## <a name="requirements"></a>Requisitos